dayton-outar/smpl/SPECIFICATION.md

 _SMPL_ can denote the following types of literals:

-- Signed integers that can fit into 32-bit two’s complement representation, strings and characters.
-Integers are assumed to be in decimal, unless prefixed with `#x` or `#b` in which case they are in hexadecimal or binary, respectively.
+- Numbers that can fit into double-precision 64-bit two’s complement representation, strings and characters.
+Numbers can represent fractions that can store values up to 16 decimal places.
+Signed integers has a minimum value of -2<sup>63</sup> and a maximum value of 2<sup>63</sup>-1.
+Numbers are assumed to be in decimal, unless prefixed with `0x`, `0o` or `0b` in which case they are in hexadecimal, octal or binary, respectively.<sup><a href="#footnote-e">e</a></sup>

 | Escape Sequence | Character Denoted |
 | :--- | :--- |